AngellusMortis/cc-updater/README.md

 Lightweight dependency manager for CC: Tweaked.

-The goal is to make a easier way to distribute code to multiple computers quickly and consistently.
-This is not designed to be a full blown package manager (maybe someday), but it does allow you to update modules from Github as well as automatically pull dependencies for them (no conflict resolution).
+The goal is to make an easier way to distribute code to multiple computers quickly and consistently.
+This is not designed to be a full-blown package manager (maybe someday), but it does allow you to update modules from Github as well as automatically pull dependencies for them (no conflict resolution).

 ## Install